If you are looking to book your wedding photographer in the Caerphilly & South Wales Area…

 The Caerphilly County Borough List of Approved Marriage & Civil Ceremony Premises

-Bryn Meadows Golf, Hotel & Spa, Maesycwmmer, Ystrad Mynach, CF82 7SN.
+- Bryn Meadows Golf, Hotel & Spa, Maesycwmmer, Ystrad Mynach, CF82 7SN.

 The 4* resort is situated a few miles north of Caerphilly near Ystrad Mynach.
 The venue has two function rooms seating up to 300 or 50 guests and 42 bedrooms for those that need to stay.

-Caerphilly Castle, Castle St, Caerphilly.
+- Caerphilly Castle, Castle St, Caerphilly.
 CF83 1JD.

-Caerphilly Register Office, Penallta House, Tredomen Park, Ystrad Mynach.
+- Caerphilly Register Office, Penallta House, Tredomen Park, Ystrad Mynach.
 CF82 7PG.

 Situated north of the town, Penallta House has two small ceremony rooms.
 The largest comfortably seats 70 guests and the smallest just suitable for the couple and their two witnesses.
-There is no restriction on photography and the venue has a woodland garden area for group photographs after the ceremony.
+There is no restriction on photography, and the venue has a woodland garden area for group photographs after the ceremony.
 This venue is probably most ideal for short day and last minute weddings.

-Llancaiach Fawr Manor, Nelson, Treharris.
+- Llancaiach Fawr Manor, Nelson, Treharris.
 CF46 6ER.

-Llechwen Hall Hotel, Llanfabon.
+- Llechwen Hall Hotel, Llanfabon.
 CF37 4HP.

-Maes Manor Country Hotel & Restaurant, Maes Rudded Lane, Blackwood.
+- Maes Manor Country Hotel & Restaurant, Maes Rudded Lane, Blackwood.
 NP12 0AG.

-The Marquee at Ridgeway, Thornhill Road, Caerphilly Mountain.
+- The Marquee at Ridgeway, Thornhill Road, Caerphilly Mountain.
 CF83 1LY.

-Newbridge Memo, High Street, Newbridge.
+- Newbridge Memo, High Street, Newbridge.
 NP11 4FH.

-Shappelles (New Cottage Dance Centre), The Bridge, Ystrad Mynach, Hengoed.
+- Shappelles (New Cottage Dance Centre), The Bridge, Ystrad Mynach, Hengoed.
 CF82 7ED.

-Located north of Caerphilly, the New Cottage Dance Centre is a beautifully intimate place for your wedding ceremony and reception.
-There are no restrictions on wedding photography.
+Located north of the town, the New Cottage Dance Centre is a beautifully intimate place for your wedding ceremony and reception.
+There are no restrictions on wedding photographers Caerphilly.

-Getting to Caerphilly Town: a Travel guide
+Getting to Caerphilly Weddings: a Travel Guide

 Location: Caerphilly is located just a few miles north of Cardiff, with only the mountain separating them.
 It lies at the southern point of the Rhymney Valley.